Bone Spur Treatment Methods

 Bone spurs, also called osteophytes, are extra growths of bone that form at the site of cartilage deterioration and can create large protrusions, typically on the body’s joints.
 In the spine, bone spurs appear most often on the vertebral plates and inside the facet joints.
-Bone spurs will not go away with alternative treatments, but it is possible that certain treatments can help to manage any pain associated with bone spurs compressing on spinal nerves.
+Bone spurs will not go away with alternative treatments, but it is possible that certain treatments can help to manage any pain associated with bone spurs compressing on spinal nerves without involving surgery.

 Alternative treatments, ranging from ancient holistic remedies to state-of-the-art ultrasound therapy, may provide you with temporary pain relief.
 Some examples of these conservative therapies include: